 For ages youth ages 13 to 21

 The School Readiness program is designed to incorporate individual treatment goals within a group setting.
 This program serves individuals ages 13 to 21 with a variety of ability and developmental levels.
 Each client is working towards his or her maximum independence level and adaptive skills.
-Instruction and methodologies are based on research grounded in ABA.
+Instruction and methodologies are based on research grounded and data-driven modalities.